 The term of a patent that covers an FDA-approved drug may also be eligible for patent term extension, which permits patent term restoration of a U.S. patent as compensation for the patent term lost during the FDA regulatory review process.
 The Hatch-Waxman Act permits a patent term extension of up to five years beyond the expiration of the patent.
 The length of the patent term extension is related to the length of time the drug is under regulatory review.
 A patent term extension cannot extend the remaining term of a patent beyond a total of 14 years from the date of product approval and only one patent applicable to an approved drug may be extended.
 Moreover, a patent can only be extended once, and thus, if a single patent is applicable to multiple products, it can only be extended based on one product.
-Similar provisions are available in Europe and other foreign jurisdictions to extend the term of a patent term extensions for patents covering our vaccine candidates and their methods of use.
+Similar provisions are available in Europe and other foreign jurisdictions to extend the term of a patent that covers an approved drug.
+When possible, depending upon the length of clinical trials and other factors involved in the filing of a new drug application, or NDA, we expect to apply for patent term extensions for patents covering our vaccine candidates and their methods of use.